So you are thinking of taking some time out of work...are you going to be taking a career break or a sabbatical and what is the difference?

 What does a sabbatical mean?

-Here is my full guide on taking a sabbatical.
+Here is my full guide on taking a sabbatical, which should answer any further questions you have.

 What does a career break mean?